MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/work-in-offline-mode.md

     > [!div class="mx-imgBorder"]
     > ![Download updates on your mobile device for mobile offline](media/DownloadUpdates.png "Download updates on your mobile device for mobile offline")

-If you choose **Skip for now**, you will not be able to use the app in offline mode unless you manually download the updates.
+If you choose **Skip for now**, you will not be able to use the app in offline mode until you manually download the updates.

 ### Manually download updates